Lucinbell/DataScienceCoursera/README.md

   the assignment.

 2. CodeBook.md
-  This is the note describing the original data
+  This is the note describing data source and variables of the output dataset, as well as the steps taken to clean and transform the data.

 3. run_analysis.R
   The R script that executes the data cleaning and transformation of the